facebook/prophet/docs/_docs/contributing.md

 ## Creating a development environment

 Before starting any development, you'll need to create an isolated prophet development environment.
+This should contain the required dependencies and the development version of fbprophet

-1. The first step is to build an environment with dependencies.
+### Installing a new environment with dependencies.

-In Python
+#### Python

 - Install either Anaconda (https://www.anaconda.com/download/) or miniconda (https://conda.io/miniconda.html)
 - Make sure your conda is up to date (``conda update conda``)